Juliana Awada

 María Juliana Awada (born 3 April 1974) is an Argentine businesswoman who served as the first lady of Argentina from 2015 to 2019.
 She is the first woman in this role to have received the distinction of the Knight Grand Cross of the Order of Isabella the Catholic in 70 years and the second in history after Eva Perón in 1947.
-In 2016, she was chosen as the most elegant First Lady in the world by ¡Hola! magazine.

 Background

 Awada was born in Villa Ballester on 3 April 1974, the daughter of Ibrahim Awada, a Lebanese Muslim immigrant from the city of Baalbek, and Elsa Esther, a Syrian-Lebanese Christian.
 She is the sister of entrepreneurs Zoraida and Daniel Awada, artist Leila Awada, and actor Alejandro Awada.

 During her childhood and adolescence, she repeatedly traveled with her mother to Europe and the United States, mainly to Paris, London and New York, looking for fashion collections.
 After completing her secondary education at the now defunct Chester College, a bilingual English school in Belgrano, she continued studying in Oxford, England.

 When she returned to Argentina, she was actively involved in the family business, a textile company set up by her father in the 1960s.
 In 1997, she married Gustavo Capello, whom she would divorce one year later.
 Later, she was in a relationship with Belgian businessman Bruno Laurent Barbier, whom she had met on an Air France flight.
 They lived together for almost ten years.
 They did not marry, and had a daughter named Valentina.